omarelb/omarelb.github.io/_posts/2020-03-25-self-explaining-neural-networks.md

 ## Reproducibility ##

-There is a widespread belief that reproducibility of research is one of the key features of science that distinguishes it from non-science.
-According to the Open Science Collaboration, *"Reproducible research practices are at the heart of sound research and integral to the scientific method."* If it is impossible to reproduce a paper's results, it is hard to verify the validity of the obtained results.
+If it is impossible to reproduce a paper's results, it is hard to verify the validity of the obtained results.
 Even if the results are valid, it will be hard to build upon that work.

-This has recently been an important topic in AI research as well, and there have been initiatives to move towards more reproducible research.
+Reproducibility has therefore recently been an important topic in many scientific disciplines.
+In AI research, there have been initiatives to move towards more reproducible research.
 NeurIPS, one of the biggest conferences in AI, introduced a [reproducibility checklist](https://www.cs.mcgill.ca/~jpineau/ReproducibilityChecklist.pdf) last